dreger/thelivingwell.co/_posts/eat/2016-03-30-green-smoothie.md

 _Peace, love, and protein._

-**(Almond milk note – Check the ingredient list!
-Some brands still contain [Carrageenan]( http://wellnessmama.com/2925/what-is-carrageenan/),a thickening agent, and it declares WAR on my intestines.**
+(Almond milk note – Check the ingredient list!
+Some brands still contain [Carrageenan]( http://wellnessmama.com/2925/what-is-carrageenan/), a thickening agent, and it declares WAR on my intestines.